 Boot Updater for Windows 7 has stopped working

 This feature is currently broken.
 If you try to use it the program will crash.
-I will release a fix one day.
+For the moment, you should use the separate "Installer Creator" program listed under downloads to create an installer from a BS7 file.
+One day I will release a fix in the actual program.

 The winload path in the BCD references an EFI file which is currently not supported